 South Carolina requires property owners to take necessary precautions to keep their property or establishment safe for their customers, guests, and visitors.
-When property owners fail to ensure premises are reasonably safe, and as a result a visitor becomes injured, they may be liable for any resulting damages.
+When property owners fail to ensure premises are reasonably safe, and a visitor becomes injured as a result, victims may hold the property owner liable for any resulting damages.

 At Hughey Law Firm, we understand how dangerous these types of accidents can be.
 We also know how difficult it is for injured parties to demonstrate they are entitled to damages.
 However, our experienced South Carolina Premises Liability Lawyers regularly fight for the rights of injured victims to seek the compensation they deserve.
 We strive to use our background and compassion to help our clients maximize their recovery.